 A huge thank you to Beth for letting me share my home with her fantastic readers!

 If you are interested in coming over to check out A Button Tufted Life… You are always welcome!

 Have you ever seen a bowler hat on a Christmas tree before?
 That is such a cute tradition!
 Thanks so much to Cynthia for sharing her amazing home with use today!

 If you see any photos you’d like to pin, please consider clicking over to Cynthia’s blog and link to the original source.

-Wednesday the 19th we’ll see Kristin from My Uncommon Slice of Suburbia
+Kristin Salazar at My Uncommon Slice of Suburbia